Looking to propagate your favorite rose bush? You can easily grow roses from cuttings taken from the plant you want to multiply.

 1. Choose a Stem And Taking a Cutting

-The best time to take rose cuttings from the parent plant is during the cooler months.
-Make sure you take the cuttings from healthy and relatively new stems.
+The best time to take rose cuttings from the parent plant is during the cooler months either early Spring or late Summer.
+Make sure you take the cuttings from healthy stems that are relatively new stems.
 The cuttings should be at least 12 inches long and should come from the outside of the plant rather than the center.

 When taking a cutting, cut at a 45-degree angle using clean, sharp pruners.
-The angled cut helps to increase the surface area so that the plants can absorb more water.
+The angled cut helps to increase the surface area so that the plants can absorb more water and give you a better success rate.

 2. Remove Most of the Leaves